 The studies keep pouring in about the benefits of vitamin D. We now know it’s essential for the heart, bones, and nearly everything in between, and it also protects against diseases such as cancer and diabetes.
-Here are just two of the most recent studies that show why you need to boost your intake.
+Here are just two of the many studies that show why you need to boost your intake.

 - Researchers collected information on the serum vitamin D levels of 1,000 Italians over age 65 and then followed their health outcomes for an average of 6.5 years.
 The results: Those with lowest levels of vitamin D (less than 10.5 ng/mL) were at increased risk of dying from cardiovascular disease or other illness.

 - British researchers performed the first ever meta-analysis of studies looking at serum vitamin D and the presence or absence of “cardio-metabolic diseases” (metabolic syndrome, diabetes, and cardiovascular disease).
 Twenty-eight studies were reviewed, involving 100,000 men and women.
 The results: Individuals with the highest levels of vitamin D (more than 26.5 ng/mL) were 33 percent less likely to have heart disease, 55 percent less likely to have diabetes, and 51 percent less likely to develop metabolic syndrome.

 Vitamin D3 has a pretty crowded bandwagon these days, and that's a good thing.
 More and more doctors are recommending that their patients take a vitamin D supplement, and are ordering tests for vitamin D. Unfortunately, too many doctors are ordering the wrong test.
 (Sorry, I have to get a little technical here for the next section.
 There's no way around it.)